English (ENGL)

 An introduction to the literature of ancient Greece and Rome.
 3 hours lecture.
 (003411)

-General Education: Upper-Division Arts/Humanities (UDC); Sustainability and Climate Change Pathway
+General Education: Upper-Division Arts/Humanities (UD3); Sustainability and Resilience Pathway

 Grade Basis: Graded